craftcms/docs/docs/6.x/extend/events.md

 ## Transactions

-Events that implement `Illuminate\Contracts\Events\ShouldDispatchAfterCommit` are deferred until the current transaction completes.
+Events that implement `Illuminate\Contracts\Events\ShouldDispatchAfterCommit` are deferred until the current database transaction completes.
 This can help handlers from executing in another process before the underlying data is committed (say, if the event is [queueable](laravel:events#queued-event-listeners)).